 In those days men lived for centuries, if they were not killed.
 I could die as many times as necessary.
 However long it took, Bhishma would still be there.

 For a long time I thought “La Molejera” would forever hold the record of Most Egregious Research-to-Product Ratio.
 I read a 480-page ethnography for that story, which is 8500 words long.

 Then I got the idea for this story.

 But it took me until early 2019 to figure out how to approach that character as a story.
 In the interim, I read other versions of the Mahabharata; my research is linked in the sidebar to the right.
-All in all, it totals over a thousand pages of reading for a 3400-word story.
+All in all, it totals something like two thousand pages of reading for a 3400-word story.
 Given the scope of the epic, though, it was honestly necessary for me to understand the cultural and narrative space through which that character moves.

 “Sankalpa” will be published in Beneath Ceaseless Skies.